vueuse/vueuse/packages/core/useMouse/index.md

 const { x, y, source } = useMouse()
 ```

-Touching is enabled by default.
-To make it only detects mouse changes, set `touch` to `false`
+Touch is enabled by default.
+To only detect mouse changes, set `touch` to `false`.
+The `dragover` event is used to track mouse position while dragging.

 ```js
 const { x, y } = useMouse({ touch: false })